jotyGill/privacy/README.md

 **The algorithms answer our queries, show us news articles, decide articles from what political view should be shown to us, really dictate how we view the state of the world.
 These algorithm are designed to do one thing, generate maximum traffic and screen time, not to create healthy, rational societies.**

 I do not believe that anyone at companies like Youtube (Google) intentionally feed the constant flow of controversial content to susceptible users.
-This is an example of human psycology hacks that machine learning algorithms (designed with the goal to maximise screen time) are ought to find and exploit.
+This is an example of human psychology hacks that machine learning algorithms (designed with the goal to maximize screen time) are ought to find and exploit.
 Nothing is done about it because the business model benefits from it.